Blaketepper/Auto-Typer/README.md

 You may **NOT**:

 - Use Auto Typer to spam, harass, or violate any law or third-party terms of service.
-- Reverse engineer, decompile, or modify the software.

 ---